A starch-based vegan diet is essentially an interchangeable term for a wholefoods plant-based vegan diet.

 Starches provide fibre, protein, vitamins, minerals, and numerous phytochemicals, all of which have been linked to health benefits and protection against heart disease, obesity, cholesterol, and diabetes.

-A 2016 study published in the Journal of Nutrition showed a comparison of 33 subjects on either a wholegrain or refined grain diet.
+A 2016 study published in the Journal of Nutrition showed a comparison of 33 overweight and obese subjects on either a wholegrain or refined grain diet.
 Both groups showed improvement but the wholegrain group (eating rice, wheat, and oats) had greater improvements in weight reduction, blood pressure and total cholesterol.
 The benefits noted from wholegrain consumption are likely due to the higher fibre consumption and the fibre’s anti-inflammatory properties.

 In populations such as the Seventh Day Adventists and those living in Blue Zones (localised regions with the world’s longest-lived people) where fibre intake from fruits, vegetables, and wholegrains is high, there is corresponding lower disease and mortality risk.